bharatltech/mystmd/01-paper.md

 The first duality theorem (as given in the Bird and Wadler textbook) states the circumstances in which one can replacefoldrbyfoldland vice versa.

-First duality theorem:If⊕is a associative binary operation of typet -> twith identity elementz, then:
+First duality theorem:If ⊕ is a associative binary operation of typet -> twith identity elementz, then:

 ```
-foldr (⊕) z xs = foldl (⊕) z xs
+foldr ( ⊕ ) z xs = foldl ( ⊕ ) z xs
 ```
 Thus, often we can use eitherfoldrorfoldlto solve a problem.
 Which is better?